ParulParima/Indian-Currency-Classification/README.md

 ### Dataset

 * Custom Dataset
+* Resizing Images to (300,300,3) in the local machine using Icecream Image Resizer
 * No. of (training + validation) images - 1239
 * No. of test images - 55